mfractor/mfractor.content/ios-image-assets/README.md

 ## Using Image Assets in code

 The iOS SDK makes it very easy and convenient for us developers to use our image assets in our code.
-Its slightly different depending on the technology you're using for your UI, so we'll break by the main ones.
-What they all have in common though is how you reference the image by its internal:
+Most of the time it is just a matter of referencing the asset from its name, so having good standards for naming your assets is a good help.

+Loading images is mostly done through the [`UIImage`](https://developer.apple.com/documentation/uikit/uiimage/) class.
+It has several initializers that allows loading images in different ways from different sources, but the most common is the `init(named:)`,

+Here are some rules:

-* **For Bundle Resource Images**: the name of the file **without the file extension** and **without the density suffixs**.
+* **Bundle Image Resources**: use the name of the file without extension and **without the density suffix** (`@2x`, `@3x`, etc.), that way the variant that best fits will be automatically selected for you.
-* **For Images inside an Asset Catalog**:
+* **Images Inside Asset Catalogs**: use the name of the image set that you want to load.

+Let's bring some examples on how you can do it using different SDK's.

 ### UIKit and Xamarin.iOS projects